 5. Create and nurture a supportive culture

 Bullying and a long-hours culture are obvious in their toxicity, but other, more insidious behaviours that show a lack of consideration for others can also have a negative impact on personal resources, lives and work performance.
 This might include; derogatory remarks / nicknames, taking credit for others’ work, passing blame, short-notice ‘work-dumping’, or shutting people out of networks.
-Provide individuals with opportunities to develop positive, psychological wellbeing.
+Provide individuals with opportunities to develop positive psychological wellbeing.
 This includes encouraging cultural norms that demonstrate kindness and respect, and enable individuals to feel valued: a sense of meaning and purpose helps people cope and flourish.

-This blog was initially written for and published by the Law Society (29.03.2019) but adapted here for cross-industry consideration.
 Our thanks go to the Law Society editorial team for their editorial advice and to L&M Associate, Dr Sam Warner, Consultant and Chartered Clinical Psychologist, B.A.; M. Clin Psychol.; PhD; AFBPsS., for her expert advice regarding the clinical information provided within this blog.